-Good Sake or Nihon Shu is wonderful, clean and delicious with no chemical added drink enjoyed by millions around the world.
+Good Sake or Nihon Shu is a wonderful, clean and delicious drink with no chemicals addedm enjoyed by millions around the world.

 Futsushu and basic Junmai are “relatively” cheaper and just as tasty.
 Drunk hot or cold, both are readily available and keep pretty well for a couple of weeks after opening.
 They tend to be pasteurised and more flavourful.
 Futsushu will have added alcohol and possibly other ingredients such as sugars.
 Junmai will be made purely from rice, water, koji and yeast with no added alcohol tasting fresh, aromatic, rich and full of Umami.
 These sakes are wonderful with not just Japanese food but also with stronger flavoured foods like spicy curries and grilled meats, fish and vegetables.
 For creamy dishes like pastas, casseroles and pies, choose a basic Junmai – the most versatile sakes to drink with or without food.
 Junmai is considered ‘the beginner’s sake’ and is full of aromatic melon, pineapple and tropical fruits with spices like white pepper can be found also.